3 Beaches in Australia that YOU MUST SEE

 3. Cottesloe, Perth, WA

-This beach is different than the other two.
+Cottesloe beach is very different than Bondi or Noosa.
 It’s nowhere near as big as Bondi or Noosa, it doesn’t have the same ‘surf’ or ‘tanning’ culture… but its sunset is out of this world.

 Cottesloe in Perth, WA; January 2019.

-It’s the most family oriented of the three.
-You’ll see a lot of kids playing frisbee of flying kites with their families here.
-It’s a very humbling environment, and a very sweet & satisfying way to end the day.
+Cottesloe is the most family oriented of the three.
+You’ll see a lot of kids playing Frisbee or flying kites with their families here.
+It’s a very humbling environment, and a very sweet and satisfying way to end the day.

 If you make it all the way to Perth on your Aussie trip, make sure that your day ends here.
 There aren’t shops or endless places to eat, but there is the opportunity to watch the sun set over the Indian Ocean.